KarolPuczynski/Electric-motor-simulation-model/README.md

 # Electric motor simulation model
 ## Academic project written in Python simulating a simple electric motor.

-This project uses tkinter to provide a simple graphical interface for controlling and plotting the motor parameters such as current [A} and angular velocity [rad/s].
+This project uses tkinter to provide a simple graphical interface for controlling and plotting the motor parameters such as current [A] and angular velocity [rad/s].

 **Schematic of the electric motor modeled in this project is shown below**
 ![MotorDiagram](scheme.jpg)